Kamal el-Din Hussein: Early life and education

 Kamal El-Din Hussein was born in 1921 in Banha, Qalyubia.
 He was admitted to military college in 1937.
-In 1939 he received the bachelor's degree of military science from military academy.
+In 1939 he received the bachelor's degree of military science from the Egyptian Military Academy.
 He served in the field artillery unit in the Western Desert, to fight with the British against the advancing army under Rommel in World War II.